Pakistani stocks post biggest one-day rise in 15 years after IMF deal - ExBulletin

 Among key stocks to advance, automakers rose 6% to 7.5% on expectations that import restrictions on auto parts would be lifted as part of the IMF deal.

-Several automakers, including Pakistan Suzuki Motor Co (PKSU.PSX), had announced extended plant shutdowns in 2023, citing import restrictions.
+Several automakers, including Pakistan Suzuki Motor Co, had announced extended factory shutdowns in 2023, citing import restrictions.

-Shares of Honda Atlas Cars (Pakistan) (HATC.PSX) and Pakistan Suzuki rose 7.5% to the upper limits of trading ranges, while Indus Motor Co (INDM.PSX), which markets the cars Toyota in the country, gained 4.2%.
+Shares of Honda Atlas Cars (Pakistan) and Pakistan Suzuki rose 7.5% to the upper limits of trading ranges, while Indus Motor Co, which markets Toyota cars in the country, gained 4.2 %.

 “All the parts needed to assemble the vehicles will be available in time,” the analyst added.